Mason-Jeong/Sim-as-a-Judge/README.md

 ## Approach

-Our core idea is simple: **if a trajectory is physically valid, it should survive replay in a physics simulator without anomalies.**
+My core idea is simple: **if a trajectory is physically valid, it should survive replay in a physics simulator without anomalies.**

 ### Pipeline